Sir Edward de Warren: Left a legacy in his father's will

 His father's will was written on 24 June 1347 at Conisbrough Castle.
 Edward was left twenty pounds in this will.
 He had not yet been Knighted at this date.

-The adowson of Itteringham (1348-1349)
+The advowson of Itteringham (1348-1349)

 In 1348 he was named as "Sir Edward de Warren, Knight" and held a portion named "Bintre's Portion" of the adowson of Itteringham.

 In 1349 Edward was involved in a trial which concerned who held the adowson of Itteringham, and therefore had the right to present a rector there.
 The trial was between Sir Edward, and Maud, the widow of John de Dallying.
 It was found that agreements were made by deeds, that they should present alternatively.

 Death

 Edward was dead by 20 October 1349.
 On this date a commission of oyer and terminer was instituted on complaint by Peter de Brewes.
 In relation to Skeyton at this time, he was referred to as "Edward de Garrenne, late lord of that manor" and Cicely his widow was still alive.
 Peter de Brewes was lord of the manor of Skeyton at this time, and a rent of 10 Marks was due to him which had been accumulated by Edward.
 Two of Peter's servants took cattle from "Cicely, late the wife of the said Edward" for half of the rent in arrears.
 But the cattle were rescued, and the servants who took this cattle were assaulted.